ltonetwork/documentation/01-event-chain/index.md

 [JSON Schema](schema.json#event)

-### $schema

-The event schema is an URL to a JSON schema that defines the type of event.
-This is typically one of schema's in the live contracts specifications, but you MAY add custom event types using custom schemas.

-### id

-The id uri for an event that applies to a specific projection like a contract or a process.

-### previous

-The base58 encoded SHA256 hash of the previous event.
-This is the way events are chained.

-The first event of the chain has a hash of the event chain id as `previous`.

 ### body

 The event body is the information about the event that's specific to this event type.
 Information that can be calculated or projected should be omitted from the event.
-The body should also not contain an id, if the event id is used.

 The body is a base64 encoded JSON string.
 Having this as structured data, could lead to a mismatch of the hash or signature due to differences in JSON encoders.

+The body MUST contain a `$schema` property.
+This is used to determine how to handle the event and if the identity is authorized to add the event.
+Typically the body also contains an `id` property with an [LTRI](../00-ltri/).

 ### timestamp

 The is the date and time, in ISO 8601 format, that the event occurred according to the signer.

+### previous

+The base58 encoded SHA256 hash of the previous event.
+This is the way events are chained.

+The first event of the chain has a hash of the event chain id as `previous`.

 ### signkey